salkuadrat/lucifer/README.md

 });
 ```

-Or you can create a custom middleware to handle templating with your chosen engine.
+You may also doing it by creating a custom middleware to handle templating with your chosen engine.

-Here is example you can learn from the `mustache` middleware to create your own custom templating.
+You may learn from the example code of the `mustache` middleware to create your own custom templating.

 ```dart
 //